RKWKomZe/RkwTemplate/Configuration/TypoScript/Kompetenzzentrum/Readme.md

 ### Extensions
 Contains configurations for used extensions.
 The files here override existing extension settings.
-Please create a new file for each extension  (e.g. RkwSearch.ts)
+Please create a new file for each extension  (e.g. RkwSearch.typoscript)

 ### Layouts
 Contains configuration concerning Body-Tag, CSS- and JS-Inclusion, paths to templates